tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/searchservice/preview-api/create-or-update-alias.md

 ms.author: delegenz
 ms.manager: nitinme
 ---
-# Create Alias (Azure Cognitive Search REST API)
+# Create or Update Alias (Azure Cognitive Search REST API)

 **API Version: 2021-04-30-Preview**

 > [!Important]
 > The entire API is a preview feature.
-For more information, see [aliases]().

 In Azure Cognitive Search, an alias is a secondary name that can be used to refer to an index for querying, indexing, and other operations.

-You can use either POST or PUT on the request.
+You can use either POST or PUT on a create request.
 For either one, the JSON document in the request body provides the object definition.

 ```http
 POST https://[service name].search.windows.net/aliases?api-version=[api-version]